 It is very important that you discuss an ideological world view that you currently subscribe to rather than one that you think 'might be nice' based what you read in the textbook.

-I subscribe to the ideological belief that the utopic society would be comprised of a balance between capitalist and socialist values.
+Here is an example of an excellent comment made by a previous student on this question: I subscribe to the ideological belief that the utopic society would be comprised of a balance between capitalist and socialist values.
 Socialism inspires the idea of a perfect society, where every individual is treated equally regardless of how contributing to that society they may be.
 However I believe human nature is selfish in it's core, and as a result of that, a socialist society could never truly function.
 For example if a research scientist position pays the same amount as a grocery store cashier, an individual would likely choose the easier career.
 For it is human nature to choose the path of least resistance.
 A person who is naturally individualistic, will not willingly work towards collectivism if there is no incentive.
 Socialism is beneficial though in it's value of taking care of everyone.
 Capitalism is an effective societal alternative, on the merit of it's ability to take advantage of our natural pre-disposition to 'look out for self'.
 Capitalism often creates a spread of wealth from the successful entrepreneur, to the workers, and eventually to the surrounding communities and businesses.
 However the wealth differences between the rich and the poor become very problematic, and foster resentment between the opposing economic classes.
 I believe a society should have at it's core capitalistic values for economic prosperity, yet socialistic systems should be in place to provide everyone with equal opportunities to access education, healthcare, security, as well as an equal say in government.

 IMPORTANT: Remember that you will need to have created a Google account with your last name in the ID in order to comment.